remidinishanth/distributed_systems/caches/memcached.md

 * Memcached is a well known, simple, inmemory caching solution.
 * Facebook leverages memcached as a building block to construct and scale a distributed key-value store that supports the world’s largest social network.

+The following properties greatly influence the design.
+* First, users consume an order of magnitude more content than they create.
+This behavior results in a workload dominated by fetching data and suggests that caching can have significant advantages.
+* Second, our read operations fetch data from a variety of sources such as MySQL databases, HDFS installations, and backend services.
+This heterogeneity requires a flexible caching strategy able to store data from disparate sources.

 <img width="1456" height="873" alt="image" src="https://github.com/user-attachments/assets/f3ddd7c9-9741-4cbd-be61-74e632dad787" />